Who Is it at Fault for a Lane Change Collision?

 - Low visibility from weather conditions like fog or heavy rain

-Other situations can hold a driver liable for a lane change collision.
-According to the National Highway Traffic Safety Administration, in 2019, these factors played a role in fatal collisions:
+Other situations can hold a driver liable for a lane-change collision.
+According to the Insurance Information Institute and the National Highway Traffic Safety Administration, these factors play a role in fatal collisions:

 - Driving over the posted speed limits